Arty2/lightbox-player/README.md

 ## Additional controls

-- Hit the <kbd>Esc</kbd> key at any point to interrupt the playback.
+- Hit the <kbd>Esc</kbd> or <kbd>q</kbd> key at any point to interrupt the playback.
 - Hit the <kbd>spacebar</kbd> to pause or unpause at any time, across all player instances.
 - Use the <kbd>←</kbd> and <kbd>→</kbd> (left and right) arrow keys to rewind or skip respectively.
 - Use the <kbd>0</kbd> and <kbd>9</kbd> keys to decrease or increase the audio levels.
 - Hit the <kbd>O</kbd> to display elapsed / remaining playback time.

-All [keyboard shortcusts](http://sheet.shiar.nl/mplayer) for  *mplayer*’s playback apply, but subtitle or other controls may only apply on the first instance.
+All [keyboard shortcusts](http://sheet.shiar.nl/mplayer) for  *Mplayer*’s playback apply, but subtitle or other controls may only apply on the first instance.

 ## Auto-discovery of video files